 A while ago I ordered and received a LEDBorg bright, three-colour LED for my Raspberry Pi.
-I wanted to have a go at writing software to drive the GPIO pins, but didn't want to go to the trouble of building my own hardware.
+I am a fan of LEDs since I first saw those large LED screens in Seattle, and so this time wanted to have a go at writing software to drive the GPIO pins, but didn't want to go to the trouble of building my own hardware.
 Not only would that be fiddly, but if (when) something did not work, I would not be sure whether it was my hardware assembly or my programming which was at fault.

 Unpacking and installation

 Unpacking was simple enough.
 I still haven't quite got used to how small these things are, though.
 Somehow it looked as if it would be bigger from the pictures on the web site.
 The other thing that surprised me was the LED itself - it took me a little while to find it.
 My experience of LEDs has generally been with the kind that have their own little dome of plastic, but the LED on this board is tiny and square.
 It does become pretty obvious when the light is on, though!

 Fitting was simplicity itself, just press the header gently on to the GPIO pins on the Raspberry Pi board.
 The board has a full 26-pin header, even though it only uses maybe five of the pins.
 This makes fitting especially easy, as there is not even any confusion about where to plug the board - it just covers the whole block of pins.
 Of course, there is the possibility of connecting the header the wrong way round.
 The pictures on the web site make it quite clear that the right way to connect the board is to have it hanging over the top of the main Raspberry Pi board.